atdyer/chart.js/API.md

 <a name="chart-legend" href="#chart-legend">#</a> *chart*.**legend**([*id*])

+Creates a new legend in *chart*.
+If *id* is specified, the legend will be created with that ID, otherwise one will be generated.

 <a name="legend-attr" href="#legend-attr">#</a> *legend*.**attr**(*name*[, *value*])

 <a name="legend-box_height" href="#legend-box_height">#</a> *legend*.**box_height**([*height*])

+If *height* is specified, sets the height of the color box.
+If *height* is not specified, returns the current color box height.
+The default box height is 20px.

+<a name="legend-box_padding" href="#legend-box_padding">#</a> *legend*.**box_padding**([*padding*])

+If *padding* is specified, sets the amount of vertical space between legend items, as shown in [legend placement and spacing](#).
+If *padding* is not specified, returns the current box padding.
+The default spacing is 2px.

 <a name="legend-box_width" href="#legend-box_width">#</a> *legend*.**box_width**([*width*])

+If *width* is specified, sets the width of the color box.
+If *width* is not specified, returns the current color box width.
+The default box width is 20px.

 <a name="legend-id" href="#legend-id">#</a> *legend*.**id**()

+Returns the ID of the legend.
+If a specific ID is desired, it can be set when creating the legend with [chart.legend()](chart-legend).

 <a name="legend-item" href="#legend-item">#</a> *legend*.**item**(*label*[, *item*])

+If *item* is not specified, returns the item associated with *label*.
+If *item* is specified, adds *item* to the legend with the label *label*. *item* can be either a plottable, such as an [area](#chart-area), [line](#chart-line), or [scatter](#chart-scatter), or it can be a color string, such as 'steelblue' or '#000000'.

 <a name="legend-label_padding" href="#legend-label_padding">#</a> *legend*.**label_padding**([*padding*])

+If *padding* is specified, sets the amount of space between the label and the color box, as shown in [legend placement and spacing](#).
+If *padding* is not specified, returns the current padding.
+The default label padding is 5px.

 <a name="legend-location" href="#legend-location">#</a> *legend*.**location**([*location*])

+If *location* is specified, sets the location of the legend.
+Can be one of 'nw', 'ne', 'se', 'sw' as shown in [legend placement and spacing](#).
+If *location* is not specified, returns the current location of the legend.
+The default location is 'ne'.

 <a name="legend-margin" href="#legend-margin">#</a> *legend*.**margin**([*margins*])

-If *margins* is specified, updates the margins as show in [legend placement and spacing](#).
+If *margins* is specified, updates the margins as shown in [legend placement and spacing](#).
 The *margins* object can have up to four properties, one for each side.

 ```javascript
 var margins = { top: ..., right: ..., bottom: ..., left: ... };
 ```

 Sides not included in the *margins* object will not be updated.
 If the *margins* object is not specified, returns the current margins.
+The default top, right, bottom, and left margins area 0px, 0px, 10px, and 10px, respectively.

 <a name="legend-remove" href="#legend-remove">#</a> *legend*.**remove**([*item*])